xiv01/ExternalBase/README.md

 # ExternalBase
-my framework for external game cheats
+my framework for external game cheats using glfw & imgui